 - Cost: Free!

-9) Old Bank of Japan Building
+9) Bank of Japan Otaru Museum

 Located on Nichigin-Dori is the rather lovely Old Bank of Japan Building.

 There are English translations with the occasional error.
 However, it’s certainly a good way to spend an hour or so.
+And the Bank of Japan Otaru Museum is amazing to look at anyway, so at least admire the outside.

 - Directions: Head to Nichigan-Dori which is a short walk from the southern end of the canal.